Generic Name: palonosetron (injection) (PAL oh NOE se tron)

 What should I discuss with my health care provider before receiving palonosetron?

-You should not use palonosetron if you are allergic to it.
+You should not be treated with palonosetron if you are allergic to it.

 To make sure palonosetron is safe for you, tell your doctor if you have ever had an allergic reaction to a similar medicine for nausea or vomiting, such as dolasetron (Anzemet) or ondansetron (Zofran).

-FDA pregnancy category B. Palonosetron is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Palonosetron is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant.

 It is not known whether palonosetron passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.